Coding Interview

 No. Memorizing solutions fails in interviews because interviewers often modify the problem.
 Instead, learn the patterns: two pointers for sorted arrays, sliding window for substrings, BFS/DFS for graphs, etc. When you recognize the pattern, you can derive the solution for any variation.

 Python is the most popular choice because of its concise syntax and built-in data structures.
 Java and C++ are also common.
+If you are interviewing for a Java role, see our Java interview questions guide for 1,715 questions ranked by frequency.
 Pick whatever language you are fastest in.
 The interviewer cares about your problem-solving approach, not the language.

 For a typical 45-minute interview: spend 5 minutes understanding the problem, 5-10 minutes discussing your approach, 15-20 minutes coding, and 5-10 minutes testing.
 You should aim to solve medium-difficulty problems in 20-25 minutes of coding time during practice.